AP English Summer Homework

 WRITING DIRECTIONS: Two Steps (annotations and writing reflections)

-Step 1: Annotation, aka: Write in your book!
+Step 1: Annotations for Harjo and Wang, aka: Write in your book!

-3. Write down questions in the margins - as well as any connections to other texts/current events/etc. that you notice.
+2. Write down observations and questions in the margins - as well as any connections to other texts/current events/etc. that you notice.

-4. On the first day of class, I will flip through each of your novels and check your annotations and sticky notes.
+3. On the first day of class, I will flip through each of your books and check your annotations and sticky notes.
 Put ink on those pages!
 It should go without saying that you will do this FIRST, before tackling the written reflection below.

 Step 2.
 Writing Reflection

-For Harjo, Wang, and Baldwin: Locate TWO compelling moments in each of these readings and craft TWO paragraphs about each moment.
-Format all your documents in 12pt Times New Roman font, 1.5 spacing, 1-inch margins, with your name, my name, and the assignment title in your header:
+For Harjo and Wang: Locate TWO compelling moments in each of these readings and craft TWO paragraphs about each moment.
+Format all your documents in 12pt Times New Roman font, 1.5 spacing, 1-inch margins, with your name, my name (Becky Cooper), and the assignment title in your header:

 • First paragraph: Copy the passage and discuss why this passage proves significant to the story as a whole; does it play a key role in the events of the story, representing some kind of turning point or dramatic action?
 Or is it a small moment that simply compels closer reflection from the reader?
 Or perhaps it provides a good example of the work’s voice, structure, themes, etc.?
 (Hint: simple plot points won't show me what you can do - use your discerning eye) And… I want to see the rhetorical or literary devices that you can identify in the passage, as well.
 Your first and second year instructors would like you to show off your chops!
 Resist copy/pasting from a Google search…I need to see what you can do.
 ATYP English uses MLA style.
 Each book quote should be followed by the author’s last name and a page number in parentheses.
 Try to narrow your selections to one or two paragraphs so you can really focus your analysis.

-• To avoid confusion: This means FOUR paragraphs per reading - so you will have 12 paragraphs between the three readings, altogether.
-You have a different set of directions for the poetry book.
+• To avoid confusion: This means FOUR paragraphs per reading - so you will have 8 paragraphs between the two books, altogether.
+Note: you have a different set of directions for the poems.

 • With this written reflection, make sure to vary your responses!
 No boilerplate, copy & paste answers here - give each of the works special care and attention.
 Find the piece's unique voice and architecture.